Andrepereira2001/feup-lbaw-2021/ebd.md

 | **Clustering**      | Clustering of the index                |
 | **Justification**   | Justification for the proposed index   |
 | `SQL code`                                                  ||

+> Analysis of the impact of the performance indices on the queries.
+> Include the execution plan before and after the use of indices.

 #### 2.2.
 Full-text Search Indices

 > The system being developed must provide full-text search features supported by PostgreSQL.
 Thus, it is necessary to specify the fields where full-text search will be available and the associated setup, namely all necessary configurations, indexes definitions and other relevant details.